greenplum-db/gpdb-archive/gpdb-doc/markdown/best_practices/encryption.html.md

 ## <a id="keyman"></a>Key Management

-Whether you are using symmetric \(single private key\) or asymmetric \(public and private key\) cryptography, it is important to store the master or private key securely.
+Whether you are using symmetric \(single private key\) or asymmetric \(public and private key\) cryptography, it is important to store the coordinator or private key securely.
 There are many options for storing encryption keys, for example, on a file system, key vault, encrypted USB, trusted platform module \(TPM\), or hardware security module \(HSM\).

 Consider the following questions when planning for key management: